sara-nl/spicercourse/extras/README.md

 ## Feedback

 We hope that you enjoyed your first journey with Spider!
-You probably have some feedback for the platform and we would like to hear this :)
+You probably have some feedback for the platform as well as the course and we would like to hear this :)

 Please fill in the survey [here].
 It will take you less than 5 minutes but help us a lot!